A jumbo loan is a loan tailored for borrowers whose mortgage terms would exceed the conforming limits debt set by Fannie Mae and Freddie Mac.

 People wishing to buy luxury properties or expensive homes in high-cost areas turn to jumbo loans in order to finance their purchases.
 Just like VA loans, jumbo loans are not that common and come with their own requirements, particularly because they don’t have the guarantees that conforming loans have.

-When it comes to buying a home with jumbo loans, the lender must have the certainty that the loan will get paid, hence the more stringent loan requirements that the Financial Protection Bureau sets.
+When it comes to buying a home with jumbo loans, the lender must have the certainty that the loan will get paid, hence the more stringent loan requirements that the Consumer Financial Protection Bureau (CFPB) sets.

 Jumbo Loan Benefits